neondatabase/neon/README.md

 Zenith substitutes PostgreSQL storage layer and redistributes data across a cluster of nodes

+## Architecture overview

+A Zenith installation consists of Compute nodes and Storage engine.

+Compute nodes are stateles PostgreSQL nodes, backed by zenith storage.

+Zenith storage engine consists of two major components:
+- Pageserver.
+Scalable storage backend for compute nodes.
+- WAL service.
+The service that receives WAL from compute node and ensures that it is stored durably.

+Pageserver consists of:
+- Page cache repository - Zenith storage implementation.
+- WAL receiver - service that recieves WAL from WAL service and stores it in the page cache repository.
+- Page service - service that communicates with compute nodes and responds with pages from the repository.
+- WAL redo - service that builds pages from base images and WAL records on Page service request.

 ## Running local installation

 1. Install build dependencies and other useful packages